The anti-doping rules

 Most International Federations, sporting organisations in New Zealand, and international anti-doping agencies are signatories to the World Anti-Doping Code so must abide by and enforce these rules.

-There are ten key anti-doping rule violations.
+There are eleven key anti-doping rule violations.
 These apply to athletes, but can also apply to coaches and support personnel, including medical professionals.

 We’ve summarised the rules below.